-The contract rate on the composite of all mortgage loans (fixed- and adjustable-rate) was 5.08 percent in June, up 21 basis points from 4.87 percent in May.
-The effective interest rate, which reflects the amortization of initial fees and charges, was 5.16 percent in June, up 21 basis points from 4.95 percent in May.
+The contract rate on the composite of all mortgage loans (fixed- and adjustable-rate) was 4.90 percent in June, down 9 basis points from 4.99 percent in May.
+The effective interest down 8 basis points from 5.10 percent in May.

 This report contains no data on adjustable-rate mortgages due to insufficient sample size.

-Initial fees and charges were 0.58 percent of the loan balance in June, unchanged from May.
-Forty-five percent of the purchase-money mortgage loans originated in June were "no-point" mortgages, up from forty-four percent in May.
-The average term was 28.5 years in June, up 0.2 years from 28.3 years in May.
-The average loan-to-price ratio in June was 74.4 percent, up from 74.2 percent in May.
-The average loan amount increased by $11,800 to $233,000 in June.
+Initial fees and charges were 0.80 percent of the loan balance in June, up 0.08 percent from 0.72 in May.
+This is the highest reported rate since July of 1999.
+This increase is driven by the declining share of "no-point" mortgages.
+Thirty percent of the purchase-money mortgage loans originated in June were "no-point" mortgages, down from 42 percent in May.
+The average term was 27.7 years in June, up 0.2 years from 27.5 years in May.
+The average loan-to-price ratio in June was 74.3 percent, up 0.2 percent from 74.1 percent in May.
+The average loan amount was $219,900 in June, up $1,300 from $218,600 in April.

-Technical note: The data is based on a monthly survey of major lenders that are asked to report the terms and conditions on all conventional, single-family, fully amortized, purchase-money loans closed the last five working days of the month.
-The data thus excludes FHA-insured and VA-guaranteed mortgages, refinancing loans, and balloon loans.
-This month’s data is based on 9,305 reported loans from 49 lenders, representing savings associations, mortgage companies, commercial banks, and mutual savings banks.
+Technical note: The data are based on a monthly survey of major lenders that are asked to report the terms and conditions on all conventional, single-family, fully amortized, purchase-money loans closed the last five working days of the month.
+The data thus exclude FHA-insured and VA-guaranteed mortgages, refinancing loans, and balloon loans.
+This month’s data are based on 7,690 reported loans from 49 lenders, representing savings associations, mortgage companies, commercial banks, and mutual savings banks.
 The effective interest rate includes the amortization of initial fees and charges over a 10-year period, which is the historical assumption of the average life of a mortgage loan.
-The data is weighted to reflect the shares of mortgage lending by lender size and lender type as reported in the latest release of the Federal Reserve Board’s Home Mortgage Disclosure Act data.
+The data are weighted to reflect the shares of mortgage lending by lender size and lender type as reported in the latest release of the Federal Reserve Board’s Home Mortgage Disclosure Act data.

 © 2020 Federal Housing Finance Agency